This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 It’s a comment on where we are in society.
 Look at the guy in the White House, he’s the absolute prime mover and enabler of all the worst things in America’s ethical collapse.

 FC: How much has technological innovation play a role?
 I’m thinking back to the Gilded Age and you could say that arguably there was more corruption back then—or at least a similar level of corruption.
-Were there a lot of whistleblowers back then or was it that it wasn’t as easy to become a whistleblower because you couldn’t go on Twitter, you couldn’t go and write a blog, you couldn’t send an email to all these organizations we have now that keep on top of these things?
+Were there a lot of whistle-blowers back then or was it that it wasn’t as easy to become a whistle-blower because you couldn’t go on Twitter, you couldn’t go and write a blog, you couldn’t send an email to all these organizations we have now that keep on top of these things?

 TM: Well, it’s a double-edged sword.
 On the one hand, technology enables investigative projects like the Panama Papers, the Paradise Papers—download I don’t how many terabytes of data of dirty dealings and beam that to the Suddeutsche Zeitung.
 And that’s magnificent and that, that is incredibly good.
 On the other hand, anybody in the NSA or anybody in the intelligence industry is going to go to jail if they blow the whistle because the technology has turned against them.
-And even if they follow the rules that were laid down by [Edward] Snowden in Citizenfour of how to do this [become a whistleblower without going to jail], they’re already out of date.
+And even if they follow the rules that were laid down by [Edward] Snowden in Citizenfour of how to do this [become a whistle-blower without going to jail], they’re already out of date.
 The spooks have caught up and they know how to do this.
 If you download a file, or use a flash drive, they’re going to find out.
-There are these insider threat programs, which theoretically are to prevent leaks, but they’re really to catch whistleblowers.
+There are these insider threat programs, which theoretically are to prevent leaks, but they’re really to catch whistle-blowers.

-FC: Back during the financial scandals of the 1920s, were there whistleblowers who worked at JPMorgan and other banks and shared tales of malfeasance and misdeeds?
+FC: Back during the financial scandals of the 1920s, were there whistle-blowers who worked at JPMorgan and other banks and shared tales of malfeasance and misdeeds?

 TM: I don’t know the answer to that.
 I do know that there really weren’t the laws in place to protect people back then.
 There are today to a large extent and they “protect,” at least nominally . . .
 At the end of the day, you lose your career.
-And this is for me the ultimate indictment of the way we look at whistle blowers—we’re glad for them, we cheer them in the movies, everyone gets a nice warm feeling, and they forget that in real life these people are permanently unemployed.
+And this is for me the ultimate indictment of the way we look at whistle-blowers—we’re glad for them, we cheer them in the movies, everyone gets a nice warm feeling, and they forget that in real life these people are permanently unemployed.
 They never work again.
 And to me, if someone saves a thousand lives with the FAA and they never are employed again, that’s a problem.
-That points out why whistleblowing shouldn’t exist.
+That points out why whistle-blowing shouldn’t exist.
 It’s a bad sign for our basic ethical framework.
 You can’t allow the industry to put these people out of work forever.
-If the system worked properly and had the right safeguards, we wouldn’t need whistleblowers.
+If the system worked properly and had the right safeguards, we wouldn’t need whistle-blowers.

 FC: Now I wanted to ask you about the big story of the day.
-Would you consider this CIA agent who alerted the inspector general about Trump’s call with Zelensky a true whistleblower?
+Would you consider this CIA agent who alerted the inspector general about Trump’s call with Zelensky a true whistle-blower?

 TM: Oh, absolutely.
-This is a government official going through official channels, and making an official whistleblower complaint.
-It says it right on the form, “whistleblower complaint.”
+This is a government official going through official channels, and making an official whistle-blower complaint.
+It says it right on the form, “whistle-blower complaint.”
 And the inspector general looks at this complaint and considers whether it is credible and urgent and if it is by law, the language is it “shall” be transmitted to Congress within seven days.
 It’s not optional.
 And this complaint was stranded in political no man’s land by [Attorney General] Barr and company.
 They were breaking the law.
 In the book, I go through how this happens time and time again and the wrong signals are sent.
 This is a broken system.
-It’s not a whistleblower facilitator.
-It’s a whistleblower trap.
+It’s not a whistle-blower facilitator.
+It’s a whistle-blower trap.
 And if you want to get the word out, you better go abroad and be prepared to spend the rest of your life abroad.
 I mean those are the stakes right there.

 FC: This has to be great timing for your book, on top of all the stories about the Snowden book that came out a few weeks ago.